flux-framework/flux-core/doc/man1/flux-cron.rst

 .. option:: -n, --nth=N

-      If *--nth* is given then *command* will be run after each *N* events.
+      If :option:`--nth` is given then *command* will be run after each *N* events.

 .. option:: -c, --count=N

-      With *--count*, the entry is run *N* times then stopped.
+      With :option:`--count`, the entry is run *N* times then stopped.

 .. option:: -a, --after=N

       Run the first task only after *N* matching events.
-Then run every event or *N* events with *--nth*.
+Then run every event or *N* events with :option:`--nth`.

 .. option:: -i, --min-interval=T

       Set the minimum interval at which two cron jobs for this event will be run.
-      For example, with --min-interval of 1s, the cron job will be at most run every 1s, even if events are generated more quickly.
+      For example, with :option:`--min-interval` of 1s, the cron job will be at most run every 1s, even if events are generated more quickly.

 .. option:: -o, --options=LIST